 All international applicants must comply with Citizenship and Immigration Canada admissibility requirements and must obtain a study permit or other suitable documentation.
-At the time of publication, international students enrolled at CCNM on a study permit are not eligible to work while in Canada.
+CCNM is recognized as a Designated Learning Institution (DLI) and applicants applying for a study permit must quote our DLI code which is 019305338292.